SAP-samples/btp-s4hana-buildcode-rap-buildapps/documentation/buildcode/deploy/README.md

 To deploy the application in Cloud Foundry environment you should have a Cloud Foundry space in your subaccount.
 If you don't have it yet, follow this [documentation](https://help.sap.com/docs/btp/sap-business-technology-platform/creating-cloud-foundry-organization-and-space?version=Cloud).

+Make sure that you have the following [entitlements](https://help.sap.com/docs/btp/sap-business-technology-platform/configure-entitlements-and-quotas-for-subaccounts):
+- **SAP HANA Cloud** - `hana` and `tools` service plans
+- **SAP HANA Schemas & HDI Containers** - `hdi-shared` plan
+- **Cloud Foundry** - `MEMORIES` plan
+- **Authorization and Trust Management Service** - `application` plan

+You have to be subscribed for SAP HANA Cloud tools application.
+More details can be found in the [Start Using SAP HANA Cloud Trial in SAP BTP Cockpit](https://developers.sap.com/tutorials/hana-cloud-mission-trial-2.html) tutorial (trial only).

 You should have an SAP HANA Cloud instance in your subaccount.
 See the [Provision an Instance of SAP HANA Cloud, SAP HANA Database](https://developers.sap.com/tutorials/hana-cloud-mission-trial-3.html) tutorial.

 Remember that your [database instance should be available](https://help.sap.com/docs/hana-cloud/sap-hana-cloud-administration-guide/sap-hana-instance-mapping) from your Cloud Foundry space.
 You can do it during DB instance creation like shown here: